robhansen-gemini/assurity-assignment/README.md

 ## Prerequisites

 To enable auto performance testing for JMeter, we can use Taurus which gives us pass/fail criteria.
-Install `Taurus` locally -> Following the installation directions here: https://gettaurus.org/install/Installation/
+Install `Taurus` locally -> following the installation directions here: https://gettaurus.org/install/Installation/

 Ensure both docker and docker-compose are installed

 Ensure jmeter is installed, and that the path `apache-jmeter-5.5\bin` has been added to local environment variables

-For dashboarding, git clone the Grafana/InfluxDB docker based solution shown here to run Grafana locally: https://github.com/testsmith-io/jmeter-influxdb-grafana-docker
+For dashboarding through a local instance of Grafana, clone this Grafana/InfluxDB docker based solution: https://github.com/testsmith-io/jmeter-influxdb-grafana-docker